-The findings were the first multi-site and multidisciplinary examinations of Australian ED staff perceptions and help improve our understanding of staff stressors and coping strategies and highlighting similarities across different EDs.
-The research team believe their research supports the development and implementation of strategies to improve ED working environments to help ensure professional longevity of ED staff.
+The study was the first multi-site and multidisciplinary examinations of Australian ED staff perceptions and has helped improve our understanding of staff stressors and coping strategies as well as highlighted similarities across different EDs.

 - Griffith University Health Practice Innovation Member's research profile development funding; Emergency Medicine Australasia: $2,500